u10/vt-webpack-with-node-server/README.md

 # vue-webpack-with-node-server

-> A full-featured Webpack setup with hot-reload, node-server, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack2 setup with hot-reload, node-server, lint-on-save, unit testing & css extraction.

 > This template is Vue 2.0 compatible.